 The results of these simulations are shown in Figure 13.
 Fig 13a shows the distribution of IWV in shading, and the location of dust plumes, in terms of the 10.35 m AOD, as contours.
-Dust in the 1.4 m WRF-Chem model size bin was used, as it provided the closest match to the DEBRA-based satellite observations of dust distribution for this case.
+Dust in the 1.4 m WRF-Chem model size bin was used, as it provided the closest match to the DEBRA-based satellite observations of the dust distribution for this case.
 The two significant dust plumes are evident in the contours of Fig. 13a, although the model’s moist air mass dust plume is displaced to the south and west of where it was observed (this shift is of no consequence for the illustration of water vapor impacts).
-Fig. 13b shows in shading the SWBTD dust signal for a ‘dry’ (i.e., water vapor mixing ratios were set to vanishingly small values of 1.0e-8 g/kg at all levels) atmosphere.
+Fig. 13b shows in shading the SWBTD dust signal for a ‘dry’ (i.e., water vapor mixing ratios were set to vanishingly small values of 1.0 ×10-8g/kg at all levels) atmosphere.
 The differential effect of moisture on this signal, shown as contours in Fig. 13b, is defined as SWBTD(moist) minus SWBTD(dry).
 In this case, ‘moist’ pertains to the original distribution of atmospheric moisture in the model.
 Positive values of this difference show how column moisture is making the SWBTD less negative, and thus weakening the observable dust signal that is used for dust enhancement by algorithms such as DEBRA.

 The impacts to DEBRA can be evaluated directly, by producing a suite of synthetic observations and running these through the DEBRA algorithm.
-Based on this approach, Fig. 13c shows how DEBRA would perform in a completely dry environment, and Fig. 13d shows the corresponding effects of the moisture distribution.
-While parts of the two significant dust plumes remain enhanced in the full-atmosphere simulation, the preferential suppression of the dust signal in moist regions is very evident.
+Based on this approach, Fig. 13c shows how DEBRA would perform in a completely dry environment and for the assumption that the background is completely characterized.
+Here, the region of non-zero dust detection confidence factor is widespread, indicative of the pervasive dust suspension in this model run.
+Fig. 13d shows the effects of DEBRA dust detection suppression by the inclusion of atmospheric moisture, for the exact same model distribution of lofted dust.
+While parts of the two significant dust plumes remain enhanced in the full-atmosphere simulation, the preferential suppression of the dust signal particularly in moist regions is very evident.
 This synthetic DEBRA performance is consistent with the idealized single-column simulations of Sect.
-4.2, and its structure anticipated by the location of significant positive-valued contours in Fig 13b.
-These simulated results are also consistent to first order with the observed disparity in the IR-based dust detection.
+4.2, and its structure is anticipated by the location of significant positive-valued contours in Fig 13b.
+These simulated results are also consistent with the observed disparity in IR-based dust detection for the dry and moist environment dust plumes.

 5 A Vapor-Indexed Dust Detection Method

-Considering the modeled sensitivity of the SWBTD dust signal to column water vapor and the location of the dust in the profile, we examined to what extent the detection might be improved by incorporating atmospheric column moisture as a priori information into SWBTD-based detection algorithms.
+Considering the modeled sensitivity of the SWBTD dust signal to column water vapor and to the location of the dust in the profile, we examined to what extent the detection might be improved by incorporating atmospheric column moisture and expected dust layer altitude as a priori information into SWBTD-based detection algorithms.
 Whereas the DEBRA dust enhancement enlists a dynamic lower boundary (accounting for a spatially and temporally varying land surface emissivity signal) for its scaling of the SWBTD, its upper boundary is held fixed.
 Moreover, both scaling bounds are predicated on an implicit assumption of a characteristic or climatological column moisture value (monthly means, computed over several years of observations).
-Considering these assumptions, it is not surprising that DEBRA would struggle when confronted with a situation of anomalous moisture, such was the case in the current study.
+Considering these assumptions, it is not surprising that DEBRA would struggle when confronted with a situation of anomalous moisture, such as encountered in the current case study.